 Curious which specific brands of products our nontoxic living expert, Sophia Ruan Gushée, uses?
-Hire her to help you more quickly figure out your detox plan.
-Check out her programs at the D-Tox Academy to detox your home and life at a pace that’s comfortable for you.
-The academy includes micro-lessons—short videos and checklists—to help you jumpstart easy tweaks you can make for healthier wellbeing.
+Register for a free intro to the D-Tox Academy to detox your home and life at a pace that’s comfortable for you.
+Included a the shopping list of Sophia's household staples.

 (3) ATSDR - CDFs